 - Sleep until you are rested.
 There are some small instructions with sleep: make sure you give yourself enough time to get comfortable and relaxed, and enough time to sleep, and of course enough time to get up and ready for your day.

 - Listen to (and maybe dance?) to your favorite songs.
 You’ll get your heart pumping with good cardiovascular exercise, and it just feels good to hear your favorite type of music.

 - Exercising is incredibly beneficial because it increases your dopamine.
-It can be exercise at any level from taking a walk to running, or swimming to lifting some weight.
+It can be exercise at any level from taking a walk to running or swimming to lifting weights.
 Anything that gets your heart pumping, is sure to release dopamine.

 Once your dopamine is increased you will see an increase in your happiness because you will feel better.

 You can also improve your happiness by mindfully doing anything and everything you enjoy.
 Practicing mindfulness is traditionally something that is meant for meditation or a meditative practice like yoga, but researchers and practitioners are finding that there are many ways you can be mindful and how there are many benefits for your physical health, diet and nutrition, and mental health.

 What Makes a Person Happy?

 Throughout history, we’ve had scholars, philosophers, and scientists hypothesize and determine what makes a person happy.
 According to Buddhists and scientists alike here are some key things you can do to be happy: